5 Ways To Reduce Food Waste

 5. Start Composting

 Finally, if you are still finding it difficult to reduce your food waste, why not start a compost pile?
 Composting is extremely beneficial for the environment as it reduces the amount of food waste you will throw away.
 It also reduces the need for pesticides/fertilisers and can produce micro-organisms that can break down some pollutants into less toxic chemicals.
-Read more about the benefits of composting.
+Find out how to start your own compost pile or read more about the benefits of composting.